Literacy with Laura Leigh

 back-to-school-reading-activities

-5 Back-to-School Reading Activities That Make Students Cheer
+5 Back-to-School Reading Activities That Make Your Kids Cheer

-The beginning of the school year is filled with assessments and teaching classroom procedures.
-Why not add some back-to-school reading activities that your kids will love?
-Bonus: You’ll gain a lot of insight into what your students already know and what they need to learn.
-Make sure you read to the bottom of this post because The Reading Crew has teamed up to offer you a mega package of freebies to make your back to school reading block a breeze!
+The beginning of the homeschool year is filled with establishing routines and creating a learning environment.
+Why not add some back-to-school reading activities that your child will love?
+Bonus: You’ll gain a lot of insight into what your child already knows and what they need to learn.

 Back to School Reading Skill: Letter Recognition

-I love starting the year with fun, engaging activities that pull students in and allow them to see the fun in learning to read.
+I love starting the homeschool year with fun, engaging activities that pull child in and allow them to see the joy in learning to read.
 I also want them to experience a feeling of success, so repetition is often key.
-Here are 5 activities that target letter recognition that will make your students cheer!
+Here are 5 activities that target letter recognition that will make your child cheer!

 Alphabet Arc Mats